PARIS, June 22 France will roll out a new system

-France plans road tolls to replace scrapped truck charges
+of road tolls to replace plans for nationwide charges on heavy

 "It's the user pays principle," he told BFM television.